Johnston County, North Carolina: 20th century

 Within several years, cotton mills were erected in Smithfield, Clayton, and Selma.
 During World War I, a brief surge in tobacco and cotton prices brought a boom to the local economy.
 As a result, the county embarked on a school-construction campaign and consolidated all public schools under a single county system.
-In the 1920s the state built the county's first two paved highways, and shortly thereafter many towns began paving their main streets.
+In the 1920s, the state built the county's first two paved highways, and shortly thereafter, many towns began paving their main streets.
 While local commerce enjoyed significant success during the decade, area farmers struggled due to drops in tobacco and cotton prices.
-The Wall Street Crash of 1929 and ensuing Great Depression caused all banks in the county close.
+The Wall Street Crash of 1929 and ensuing Great Depression caused all banks in the county to close.
 Following the passage of a state bond issue in 1949, most roads in the county and town streets were paved.

 Geography

-According to the U.S. Census Bureau, the county has a total area of 795.65 sqmi, of which 792.02 sqmi is land and 3.63 sqmi (0.46%) is water.
+According to the U.S. Census Bureau, the county has a total area of 795.65 sqmi, of which 3.63 sqmi (0.46%) are covered by water.